SalehOto/SalehOto/README.md

 - 👋 Hi, I’m @SalehOto
-- 👀 I’m interested in Product Developments and Software engineering
+- 👀 I’m interested in Product Development and Software engineering
 - 🌱 I’m currently learning HTML, CSS, and JavaScript
 - 💞️ I’m looking to collaborate on Github and any tech community
 - 📫 How to reach me, drop me an email to this address: oto.asz1@gmail.com